zaikio/zaikio-webhooks/README.md

 When everything is set up you can register events with custom jobs, using the `Zaikio::Webhooks.on` function.
 This is idempotent and can be safely re-executed.

-For Rails 6.0 and above, we can setup an initializer like so:
+We can setup an initializer like so:

 ```rb
 # config/initializers/zaikio_webhooks.rb